General Rules of Roller Skating

 For ideal stability and control while roller skating, ensuring proper core engagement is key to maintaining a strong and balanced posture on the rink.
 Your core, which includes muscles in your abdomen, lower back, and pelvis, plays a crucial role in supporting your body and helping you maintain balance as you glide.
 By engaging your core muscles, you enhance your balance technique and improve stability control, allowing for smoother movements and better overall control on the skating surface.
 Here is a table outlining the importance of core engagement in roller skating:

-Also Read General Rules of Indoor Field Hockey
+Also Read General Rules of Practical Shooting

 Benefits of Core Engagement Enhanced Balance Technique Improved Stability Control